 If the current market value of a shareholder's Investor Class shares is at least $1,000,000, the shareholder may elect to convert such Investor Class shares to Institutional Class shares on the basis of relative NAVs.
 Upon such a conversion, the shareholder will be subject to the policies and procedures for Institutional Class shares.
 Converting from Investor Class shares to Institutional Class shares may not be available at certain financial intermediaries, or your financial intermediary may charge additional fees for this conversion.
 Because the NAV of the Institutional Class shares may be higher or lower than that of the Investor Class shares at the time of conversion, a shareholder may receive more or fewer Institutional Class shares than the number of Investor Class shares converted, even though the total dollar value will be the same.

 Holders of Investor Class shares may convert their Investor Class shares for Institutional Class shares of the Fund provided that they: (i) hold their shares through an institution that has a valid Institutional Class sales agreement with the Trust or the Distributor or any of their respective affiliates authorizing such a conversion; and (ii) are eligible to invest in Institutional Class shares in accordance with the criteria set forth in this prospectus.
 A Fund may accept or reject any conversion in its discretion.
 For federal income tax purposes, a same-fund conversion generally will not result in the recognition by the investor of a capital gain or loss.
-However, investors should consult their own tax or legal advisor to discuss their particular circumstances.
+However, investors should consult their own tax or legal adviser to discuss their particular circumstances.
 Investor Class shareholders should contact their financial institution for information on the availability of Institutional Class shares, and should read and consider the Institutional Class shares information in the prospectus before requesting any such conversion.

 If an Institutional Class share account falls below the stated investment minimum of $1,000,000 as a result of selling shares, each Fund reserves the right to give the shareholder 30 days' written notice to make additional investments so that the account balance is at least $1,000,000.
 If additional investments are not made, then the Fund may convert the shareholder's Institutional Class shares to Investor Class shares, at which time the account will be subject to the expenses, policies and procedures of Investor Class shares.
 Any such conversion will occur at the relative NAVs of the two share classes.
 Because the NAV of the Institutional Class shares may be higher or lower than that of the Investor Class shares at the time of conversion, the shareholder may receive more or fewer Investor Class shares than the number of Institutional Class shares that were converted, even though the total dollar value will be the same.